-It may seem like this process takes up a lot of time, but that time is an investment that in the long run saves you resources and nerves.
-Thanks to the established roadmap, we can predict a realistic timeline and our clients can plan their budget and always be aware of the progress.
+It may seem like this process takes up a lot of time, but that time is an investment that, in the long run, saves you resources and nerves.
+Thanks to the established roadmap, we can predict a realistic timeline, and our clients can plan their budgets and always be aware of the progress.

 * * *

 Our team is ready to answer any of the questions you might have, so feel free to reach out anytime, and while you’re processing all the information about the workshops, you can take a look at the projects that we were lucky to work on so far.
 We’ll be happy to get the chance to add yours to this list one day.